perploug/Documentation/Documentation/Concepts/BackOffice/Media Type.md

 # Media Type

 ## What is a Media Type?
 A Media Type is basically the same as a [Document Type].
-I.e. a model for your media nodes.
+I.e. a model / data definition for your media nodes.

 You can set icon, thumbnail and description.
 It is also possible to add tabs and properties.